Healthcare in the United States: Health insurance and accessibility

-Research on medical debt and bankruptcy in the United States has produced differing estimates.
-A 2019 analysis of bankruptcy filers found that 66.5% cited illness or medical bills as a contributing factor.
-Using consumer credit-report data, a 2021 study estimated about $140 billion in medical debt in collections in 2020.
-Among older adults, 22% of people ages 65+ reported debt due to medical or dental bills in 2022.
-In 2025, the Consumer Financial Protection Bureau finalized a rule to remove medical bills from consumer credit reports which is estimated to eliminate about $49 billion in reported medical debt for roughly 15 million people, though a federal district court vacated the rule in July 2025.
+A 2009 study in five states found that medical debt contributed to 46.2% of all personal bankruptcies, and 62.1% of bankruptcy filers claimed high medical expenses in 2007.
+Since then, health costs and the numbers of uninsured and underinsured have increased.
+A 2013 study found that about 25% of all senior citizens declare bankruptcy due to medical expenses.

 In practice, the uninsured are often treated, but the cost is covered through taxes and other fees which shift the cost.
 Forgone medical care due to extensive cost sharing may ultimately increase costs due to downstream medical issues; this dynamic may play a part in US's international ranking as having the highest healthcare expenditures despite significant patient cost-sharing.

 Those who are insured may be underinsured such that they cannot afford adequate medical care.
 A 2003 study estimated that 16 million US adults were underinsured, disproportionately affecting those with lower incomes—73% of the underinsured in the study population had annual incomes below 200% of the federal poverty level.
 Lack of insurance or higher cost sharing (user fees for the patient with insurance) create barriers to accessing healthcare: use of care declines with increasing patient cost-sharing obligation.
 Before the ACA passed in 2014, 39% of below-average income Americans reported forgoing seeing a doctor for a medical issue (whereas 7% of low-income Canadians and 1% of low-income British citizens reported the same).